dzmitry-lahoda/lahoda-xyz/overlays/lean-lang.org/functional_programming_in_lean/introduction.typ

 Class is implemented by instances.
 Instances are stuctures.
 To define class instance requried, use `[...]` syntax.
-Things within square brackets are called `instance implciits` .
+Things within square brackets are called `instance implicits`.

+Better to define parameters in next order - type, instance, values.
+It allows to get imliocit typ type and instance inference from values.

+Metavariables are used to represent unknowns types.
+Metavariable error may be failed instance search.
+Outparam can be used to tell start search based on only input types.